-Here’s a fun book that may not be in your library, since it seems hard to get a hold of: All Yesterdays: Unique and Speculative Views of Dinosaurs and Other Prehistoric Animals by John Conway, C.M.
+Here’s a fun book that may not be in your library, since it seems to be hard to get a hold of: All Yesterdays: Unique and Speculative Views of Dinosaurs and Other Prehistoric Animals by John Conway, C.M.
 Kosemen, and Darren Naish.

 Terminal D at Dallas-Fort Worth Airport has the advantage of being big and spacious and full of diverting artwork.
-A tile mosaic floor medallion of frolicking business travelers, for example, makes layovers actually seem fun.

 A belated gallery of photos from last Sunday’s trip to the fair.